lagdo/dbadmin-app/README.md

 #### The `users` section

-This section must provide an array of options, each for a given user or group of users.
+This section must contain an array of options, each for a given user or group of users.

 Each entry in the array must have an attribute with `id` key, which itself is an object with 4 possible attributes to identify the corresponding users:
 - `user`: a single user email.